robillardstudio/c-climate-public/README.md

 ![code sheet](media/labels-caption.png)

-`server.launch` runs `server.py` at the unit startup. `server.py` receives data and instructions from the main device over wifi network.
+`server.launch` runs `server.py` at unit startup. `server.py` receives data and instructions from the main device over wifi network.

-See `ml.py` for ML inference and `model.pkl`, the trained model.
+See `ml.py` for machine learning inference and `model.pkl`, the trained model.

 ### 3. Scenario